bisesi/Toxins-Growth-Rate/toxin-tutorial/docs/signaling-overview.md

 * `altered_reaction_id`: The numeric ID of the metabolic reaction whose bounds will be altered by the uptake of the signaling compound.
 If modifying the maximum growth rate, the biomass growth objective should be used.
 When modeling -cidal toxins, the argument `'death'` can be used instead.
 * `metabolite_id`: The index of the exchange reaction for the signaling metabolite.
 Models sense the external environment based on exchange reactions, which is why a reaction is specified rather than a metabolite.
 This value should therefore be numeric and correspond to the `EXCH_IND` of the appropriate metabolite.
 * `altered_bound`: The reaction bound that is impacted by uptake of the signaling compound, either `'ub'` (upper bound) or `'lb'` (lower bound).
-Generally when modeling toxins that impact growth rate, `ub` should be used, although `lb` may be appropriate if users are interested in using a signaling compound to upregulate some metabolite process.
+Generally when modeling toxins that impact growth rate, `ub` should be used, although `lb` may be appropriate in many cases depending on the identity of the reaction impacted by toxin production.
 * `functional_relationship`: The signal-response curve detailing the shape of the functional relationship between the signaling compound concentration and the altered reaction bound.
 Three options are available: `'linear'`, `'bounded_linear'`, and `'generalized_logistic'`. `linear` and `bounded_linear` will model a fixed effect.
 The choice of functional relationship will determine the length and identities of the list of inputs to the final argument, `parms`.
 * `parms`: The parameters for the functional relationship between signaling compound concentration and the reaction bound.
 The number of parameters and their meaning will vary based on the functional relationship chosen.
 The appropriate parameters should be included as a list, as indicated by the brackets.